 This dish is meant to be on the spicy side.
 If you prefer a milder version or just want more control over the heat level, try skipping the dried chili peppers, or just removing the seeds (where most of the heat is).
 You can also adjust the amount of sambal oelek, and if you're not sure how much to use, add it at the end, just a bit at a time.

-More Chinese-Inspired Vegan Dinners
+More Chinese-Inspired Vegan Recipes

 Kung Pao Tofu